Settlement Signals™

 Firing points

 A signal fires exactly once per terminal transition.
-Whether the verdict came from /outcome, from the rules engine in auto mode, from a cascading auto-rollup of a parent record, or from dispute Tier 1 auto-overturn — the path into the terminal does not change the signal contract.
+Whether the verdict came from /verdict, from the rules engine in auto mode, from a cascading auto-rollup of a parent record, or from dispute Tier 1 auto-overturn - the path into the terminal does not change the signal contract.
 Subscribers always see one signal per verdict.

 Cross-organization

-In cross-organizational work, a verdict can be rendered on either Server.
-AGLedger projects peer-emitted signals into the local event surface so a downstream system subscribed to one Server sees every signal that touches it — whether the verdict was rendered locally or on a counterparty's Server.
+In cross-organizational work a verdict can be rendered on either Server.
+The signal projects across the federation transport so a downstream system subscribed to one Server sees every signal that touches it - whether the verdict was rendered locally or on a counterparty's Server.
+Two event types separate origin at the subscription level rather than by payload inspection:

-• signal.received — a peer Server fired and we projected it
+signal.emitted- the local Server fired the signalsignal.received- a peer Server fired and we projected it

 Intellectual property